 For a list of year-round leash free areas on the Mornington Peninsula click here.

 With the use of these wonderful areas does come responsibility.
-To help keep these areas running effectively and safely, it’s important to show courtesy by following these simple guidelines;
+To help keep these areas running effectively and safely, it’s important to show courtesy by following these simple off-leash park rules:

 - Pick up after your dog – Respect other owners and their pets by cleaning up after your own.
 Designated bins exist around the areas so there is no reason not to pick up after your dog.
 On the spot fines can occur for not cleaning up after your dog!